-This is a further update on a supply issue affecting CADD Solis Flowstop cassettes, which are used by around 100 UK pulmonary hypertension patients prescribed intravenous epoprostenol.
+This is an update on a quality issue affecting CADD Solis Flowstop cassettes, which are used by around 100 UK pulmonary hypertension patients prescribed intravenous epoprostenol.

-If you have any queries about your current stock levels, please contact your homecare delivery company urgently.
+If you have any queries about your current stock of cassettes, please contact your homecare delivery company urgently.
 Please do not contact your specialist centre as their stock is needed for patients in hospital.

 The PHA UK will continue to provide updates via this web page and on our social media channels.